-The local market continues to focus primarily on account retention, and we have seen some insurers shift their focus from corporate to small and medium-sized enterprises (SME) accounts with bundled liability packages offering lower policy limits.
+The local market continues to focus primarily on account retention with some insurers even declining new business submissions due to staffing shortages and out-dated IT systems.
+We continue to see some insurers shift their focus from corporate to small and medium-sized enterprises (SME) accounts with bundled liability packages offering lower policy limits.
 Rates remain relatively flat for smaller professional services firms such as lawyers and accountants buying more modest limits under \$5 million.
+The appetite for larger Tech Professional Indemnity risks, especially those with associated Cyber Liability risks, has reduced dramatically in recent months.
+Seeking alternative overseas markets is proving challenging as the accounts are often seen as being too small in a global sense.
+Some activities are also proving hard to place, e.g., payment processing platforms and gateways.

-Regulatory scrutiny and change
+Regulatory Scrutiny and Change

-Ongoing regulatory scrutiny and investigations from organisations such as the Financial Markets Authority (FMA), Commerce Commission and Real Estate Authority (REA), continues to place some sectors such as fund managers, financial advisers and real estate agents on insurers' watch lists.
+Ongoing regulatory scrutiny and investigations from organisations such as the Financial Markets Authority (FMA), Commerce Commission and Real Estate Authority (REA), continue to place some sectors such as fund managers, financial advisers and real estate agents on insurers' watch lists.
 Regulatory change has affected the way financial advisers are licenced and can provide advice.
-There are a limited number of insurers who underwrite this class and they are currently reviewing their portfolios.
-All have flagged that premium increases are highly likely.
+There are a limited number of insurers who underwrite this class and they are constantly reviewing their portfolios.
+Several insurance financial adviser cluster groups and non-aligned schemes renewed in the third quarter (Q3) and all attracted premium increases and more stringent underwriting criteria, especially for those advisers with reasonable fire and general insurance income.

 We anticipate the hardening market to continue for the rest of 2021, especially at Lloyd's where many syndicates will have filled their capacity quotas for the year.
 Risk selection and the application of more technical rating will continue to be focal points.
 Voluntary increased excesses and a demonstration of genuine risk management policies may off-set some of the premium increases.
 For some professions, the Professional Indemnity policy will need to be considered a catastrophe claim response tool rather than to fund smaller ground-up attrition losses.
+Early engagement on renewals is highly recommended to avoid last minute log jams and surprises.